Group-Adapted Irreducible Matrix Units for the Walled Brauer Algebra: Introduction

+\item In Section~\ref{sec:tn_rep_mat_units}, we also present an complementary construction of matrix units of $\mathcal{A}^{d}_{p,q}$ based on tensor networks of Clebsch--Gordan coefficients of the unitary group, see Figure~\ref{fig:Matrix_units_new}.
+This approach is ``dual'' to the results outlined above in the sense that this alternative approach is based on the representation theory of the unitary group, while the first one is based on symmetric group.
+Using this method we can obtain numerically the matrix elements of the partially transposed permutation generator $V(\sigma_n)'$ in all irreps of all ideals, see Figure~\ref{fig:A333_contraction_all_irreps}.
+A list of matrix generators for the individual irreducible representations, illustrated on the example of the algebra $\mathcal{A}_{3,3}^3$, is provided in the Appendix~\ref{app:tensor_network_example_gens}.

+\item Using the constructed irreducible matrix units, in Theorem~\ref{thm:spec_of_rho_Gp} from Section \ref{sec:spectra_of_wba_elements}, we find matrix elements of the averaged (twirled) partially transposed permutation operators $V^{(p)},V^{(p-1)}$, generating the ideals \(\mathcal{M}^{(p)}\) and \(\mathcal{M}^{(p-1)}\), with respect to the cross action of $\s_p \times \s_p$:

 where $V_{\sigma_{1}},V_{\sigma_{2}}$ are operators that permute $p$ systems according to permutation $\sigma_1, \sigma_2\in \s_p$ respectively.
 These operators are the natural matrix representations of the elements from the walled Brauer algebra $\mathcal{B}^d_{p,p}$ and are natural generalizations of the port-based teleportation operators.
 In the same section, in Lemma~\ref{fact:twirl_of_general_operators}, we proved a general statement about the relation between the twirl operation and the derived irreducible basis from Section~\ref{sec:ideal_m-1}.
 This proves the usefulness of the presented tools for practical calculations for problems with symmetries suggested by the walled Brauer algebra. \item Having the construction of the irreducible matrix units in maximal ideal $\mathcal{M}^{(p)}$ and $\mathcal{M}^{(p-1)}$ together with proved twirl rules, we provide an explicit example how our methods work in practice.
 In Section \ref{sec:example} for the fixed number of particles $p=3$ and local dimension $d=3$ we derived the matrix elements of the operators $\rho(3)$ and $\rho(2)$ analytically.
 We showed that these operators are block-diagonal in the constructed irreducible basis, we evaluated corresponding eigenvalues with their mulitpilicities.
-The results are summarised in the Figure~\ref{fig:structure_diagram}. \end{itemize}
+The results are summarised in the Figure~\ref{fig:structure_diagram}.
+Additionally, we approach this problem from the perspective of the results presented in Section~\ref{sec:tn_rep_mat_units}, where we obtain the matrix elements of $\rho(1)$ using a numerical procedure.
+These results are collected in Appendix~\ref{app:tensor_network_example_rhos}.
+Here, by “numerical” we do not mean a brute-force computation, but a structured, representation-theoretic approach that leads to explicit matrix elements. \end{itemize}